 - Tornadoes are attracted to mobile home and trailer parks - For decades there has been a misconception that mobile homes can attract a tornado.
 Tornado statistics between 2000 to 2008 show 539 poor souls lost their lives to a tornado; more than 50% of those fatalities were mobile home related.
 Since only about 7% of the homes in the U.S. are mobile homes one could come to the conclusion that this myth is accurate.
 However, these fatalities are most due to the fact that mobile homes are far more susceptible to damage from a tornado.
 The media is great are reaffirming this myth since they will widely report on areas damaged by tornadoes that have loss of life.

 - Tornadoes don't strike downtown areas - There is wide spread belief that a tornado cannot strike a downtown area of a large city.
-In fact, there are well over one hundred recorded instances of downtown areas being struck by a tornado, with many of them have two or more occurrence of a tornado strike.
+In fact, there are well over one hundred recorded instances of downtown areas being struck by a tornado, with many of them having two or more occurrences of a tornado strike.
 This myth is probably due to the fact that downtown areas cover such a small geographical area, reducing the actual chance of a tornado forming and striking one of them.
 However, just because the chance is small it doesn't mean it can't happen.

 - Tornadoes don't form during the winter - Because tornadoes require warm weather to form they are quite uncommon during the winter months.
 Just because they are uncommon doesn't mean they don't happen.
 In fact, tornadoes have been recorded traveling over areas with snow cover on the ground.
 Tornadoes in the winter (Dec thru Feb) tend to be more dangerous since they statistically move faster than they do during tornado season.